nodnod-dev/node-csv/README.md

 </pre>

-# CSV packages for Node.js and the web
+# CSV packages for Node.js and the web (edited to work within Sanity)

 This project provides CSV generation, parsing, transformation and serialization for Node.js.